veggiespam/ImageLocationScanner/README.md

 subject to change.
 Java classnames might be munged about, the ZAP code needs to be added to the repo once it is fully plug-in-ized, etc.

+## Contributors

+Special thanks to:

+* The fine folks at [Aspect Security](https://www.aspectsecurity.com/) for performing initial tests of the alpha software and providing awesome feedback

 # Usage Requirements
 The ImageLocationScanner runs as both a Burp and ZAP plug-in.
 Just